Everything we know about the funeral of Pope Francis

 A string of political and religious leaders, royals and celebrities have confirmed they will be at the Vatican for Saturday’s service.

-Javier Milei, the president of Francis’ native Argentina who had previously clashed with the pontiff over economic policy, will attend.
+At least 170 heads of state or government will be attending, the Rome mayor’s office said Wednesday.
+Among them is Javier Milei, president of Francis’ native Argentina who had previously clashed with the pontiff over economic policy.
 Luiz Inácio Lula da Silva, president of neighboring Brazil who had a close relationship with Francis, is also going.

 French President Emmanuel Macron, British Prime Minister Keir Starmer, outgoing German Chancellor Olaf Scholz and Ukrainian President Volodymyr Zelensky are among the major European leaders traveling to the Vatican.